YourVibes/Vibex/README.md

 ## Changelog Preview 📰
-**Development Version 0.1.5.4**
+**Development Version 0.1.5.5**
-- Added the ability to concatenate multiple strings during output.
+- Added the ability to concatenate multiple strings when initializing or assigning a string variable.

 **All versions**
 - Read more [here](./CHANGELOG.md).